Summary IconKey Takeaways

 1. ER/Studio

-ER/Studio is a free database modeling tool for database administrators to identify data assets across multiple database systems quickly, construct data models, and track them.
+ER/Studio is a free data modeling tool for database administrators to identify data assets across multiple database systems quickly, construct data models, and track them.
 It accommodates both Logical and Physical Database Designs.
 Also, this Data Modeling Tool works cross-platform and supports Windows, Linux, and Mac devices.

 The best part about ER/Studio is that it supports all display formats (HTML, PNG, JPEG, etc.) along with scripting and automation.
 It also allows running analysis for new modifications at the database level.